scharm-to-charm/scharm-fitter/README.md

  - Workspace creation produces about 5 files, only one of which we seem to need.
 Right now I'm deleting the others, should make sure this is safe.
- - Figure out whether the `sample.ActivateStatError()` function is needed in our case.
-If so, figure out how to keep it from crashing.